BiljanaObradovic-delivery/Concept360-Delivery-Intelligence-System/ExecutionGapFramework_7Layers.md

 MiCA, DORA, and per-country regulatory requirements are gate criteria — not external dependencies.
 Missing a compliance gate criterion blocks the gate.
 It does not simply delay it.

 **Vendor governance runs across all layers.**
-Multi-vendor coordination, SLA management, escalation ownership, and third-party risk tracking are not L2 or L3 tasks — they are continuous from L0 through L6.
+Multi-vendor coordination, SLA management, escalation ownership, and third-party risk tracking are not L2 or L3 tasks — they are continuous from L0 through L7.
 Vendor escalation fragmentation is one of the most common causes of operational drift in regulated programs.

 **Change and incident management starts at L0.**
 A change management process that does not exist at L0 cannot be retrofitted at L5.
 Incident classification, escalation paths, and regulatory notification obligations must be defined before go-live — not after the first incident.

+**L7 is not the end.
+It is the operating state.**
+Post-launch stability does not manage itself.
+L7 begins at go-live — not after the delivery team exits.
+Vendor SLA enforcement, regulatory reporting cadence, audit calendar, and the capacity to initiate new programs from a stable operational base require the same governance discipline as every layer that preceded it.

 ---

 > For the full framework — [Start the conversation](https://biljanaobradovic-delivery.github.io/execution-gap-framework/#contact)

 ---
 *Biljana Obradović · Concept360 · 2026*
 *RWA Execution Gap Methodology © Biljana Obradović · Concept360 · 2026*